Visal70/Data_Jobs-_Excel_Dashboard/README.md

 - Job posting trends by month
 - Top 5 job platforms
 - Country-based filtering (e.g., United States)
+- Explore distribution of jobs by schedule type

 All insights are presented in a dynamic, slicer-controlled dashboard.